 Supporting apprentices and trainees wage subsidy

-If you are an apprentice/trainee, your employer may be eligible to receive a 50% subsidy for wages paid to you between January and March 2020.
-This may assist your employer is retaining you as an apprentice/trainee.
+If you are an apprentice or trainee, your employer may be eligible for a 50% subsidy for your wages from January to March 2020.
+This may assist your employer retain you as an apprentice or trainee.

 Support for individuals and households

-You may be eligible for financial assistance from the Australian Government.
-This assistance includes:
+You may be eligible for financial assistance from the Australian Government, including:

-- Income support payments and a new, time-limited coronavirus supplement of $550 per fortnight or existing and new recipients of the JobSeeker Payment, Youth Allowance, Parenting Payment, Farm Household Allowance and Special Benefit.
+- income support payments and a coronavirus supplement of $550 per fortnight for existing and new recipients of the JobSeeker Payment, Youth Allowance, Parenting Payment, Farm Household Allowance and Special Benefit

-- Up to 2 separate $750 payments if you receive social security, veteran and other income support, or hold an eligible concession card.
+- up to 2 separate $750 payments if you receive social security, veteran or other income support, or hold an eligible concession card

 Find out what support you may be eligible for.